Imjuakinhere/project2/README.txt

-because we do not have any mutual exclution it mean that every one is competing to who get to write first and would probably cause wrong increment it's know as a race condition.
+because we do not have any mutual exclution it mean that every one is competing to who get to write first and would probably cause wrong increment it's know as a race condition. witch will cause the num_ops to be incorrect.

 Q2: Suppose we implement correct synchronization and mutual exclusion for all of the threads.
 If our three functions were to operate on all